-In a bench test study of 6 commercially available heated humidifiers, our results indicate that classical user errors like thermal probe misconnection, absence of gas flow while heated humidifiers are on, or unsuitable repeated acknowledgment of alarm without resolution of the cause, can lead to a severe risk of nasal burn in 5 devices and a moderate risk of nasal burn in one.
+In a bench test study of 6 heated humidifiers on the market, our results indicate that classical user errors like thermal probe misconnection, absence of gas flow while heated humidifiers is on, or unsuitable repeated acknowledgment of alarm can lead to a severe risk of nasal burn in 5 devices and a moderate risk of nasal burn in the one.

-alarm too many times and block themselves (eg, > 3 times for the Wilamed PMH5000 or the Aircon).
+HH models do not allow the user to acknowledge the same alarm too many times and block themselves (eg, > 3 times for the Wilamed PMH5000 or the Aircon).